skill-forger/golang-training/08. Interface/README.md

 - Recognize common interface design patterns and best practices
 - Avoid common pitfalls when working with interfaces

+## Overview

+Interfaces are a cornerstone of Go's type system, providing a powerful way to express abstraction and polymorphism without the complexity of inheritance-based systems.
+Unlike many object-oriented languages, Go's interfaces are implemented implicitly, focusing on what types can do rather than what they are.
+This approach leads to more flexible, decoupled code that's easier to test and maintain.

-## 1. The Essence of Interfaces
+## The Essence of Interfaces

 Interfaces in Go define behavior by specifying a set of method signatures.
 Unlike many languages, Go interfaces are implemented implicitly - there's no explicit declaration of intent to implement an interface.

 ### Interface as a Contract